Sorry, you need to enable JavaScript to visit this website.

 Legal framework

-Article 29 states that records must include data on Macedonian citizens working abroad, whether they secured employment through the agency or independently.
-It also covers workers sent abroad by employers for investment projects.
+Additionally, the Law on Labor Records ensures that the state maintains data on Macedonian citizens working abroad, whether they secured employment independently or through an agency.
+It also covers workers sent abroad by Macedonian employers for investment projects.